 A 2012 study on middle-aged women with insomnia found that lavender actually modulated the autonomic nervous system and modulated heart rate.
 Participants experienced improved sleep quality with lavender inhalation.

 Bath salts with lavender are yet another way of finding a calm and great thing to include in the bedtime routine.
 I use these lavender bath salts every day and they are great for sleep and calms me down.

-The cannabis plants have many compounds called cannabinoids, which includes THC, the substance that makes people high, and cannabidiol oil, which does not cause a high.
+Cannabis plants have many compounds called cannabinoids, which include THC, the substance that makes people high, and cannabidiol oil, which does not cause a high.

 It is important to keep in mind that there are different cannabis plants including hemp, of which CBD oil is made.
 Research in the efficacy of CBD oil in alleviating anxiety is still ongoing but there is increasing evidence that shows that CDB oil can help relieve symptoms of anxiety.

 This 2015 study is most promising showing an anxiety reduction in subjects with many anxiety-related disorders, mainly PTSD, GAD, PD, OCD, and SAD.
 Notably, the study found CBD to have a ” notable safety profile. ”

 And in this 2016 study CBD oil was found to improve PTSD and anxiety-provoked sleep disorder, with no notable side effects.
 The study does say however that the long-term use effect needs to be investigated.